 This is a humorous collection of true stories from a safari guide.
 I’ve always maintained that safari guides tell the most interesting tales , and this book is great proof of that.
-Peter Allison is originally from Australia but worked as a top safari guide in the wildlife-rich Okavango Delta.
+Peter Allison is originally from Australia but worked as a top safari guide in the wildlife-rich Okavango Delta in Botswana.
 He writes about his misadventures with wildlife and the wealthy (but often strange) clients that frequent the private reserves.

 This is a no-holds barred account of a family trip through Southern Africa with two small children - on a budget.
 The book talks about the beautiful places they visit as well as the dual challenges of travelling through Africa and travelling with toddlers.
 It is well-written and punctuated with dry humour.